I said it again.

 Maybe one day I’ll understand; maybe I won’t.

-In the meantime, I want to hold tightly to God’s hand.
+In the meantime, I hold tightly to others, and to the Spirit inside me.

 That’s where my true security rests, in the light and through the dark.